 At the beginning of 2019, I started to notice an increase in the number of small and intimate weddings I was being asked to photograph.
 I started to ad-hoc a little with my packages by providing couples with the photography coverage they were seeking.
 Initially, I was worried by offering a smaller hourly wedding photography package, I would miss out on potential earnings for full day coverage.
 However, I have found most short day requests are for weddings taking place within the next 6 months.
 As of the date of this post, I’m only taking bookings for shorter coverage if it’s a late booking or mid-week wedding.
 However, please feel free to get in touch and let me know the details of your wedding and I will let you know if I can accommodate it.

-My new package options now include the option for a shorter hourly wedding photography package available from 2 hours.
+My package options now include the option for a micro wedding photography package available from 2 hours.
 My current price is £575.00 for 2 hours and you can add additional hours on to this for £150.00 per hour.
 (Note: Please check out my ‘build your own package’ on my pricing page in case of any changes or request a brochure.)